 Rocking The Foundations: NFSA Digital Restoration

 This clip is from the NFSA Restores digital restoration of Rocking the Foundations (Pat Fiske, Australia, 1985).
+You can rent the full film from the Ronin Films website.

 Sydney, Australia, is established as the location of the film and the narration introduces the film’s premise and establishes the filmmaker as the story-teller.
 Summary by Susan Lambert.